duckbillsecurity/EncodeCMD/README.md

 ![alt text](https://github.com/ATTACKnDEFEND/EncodeCMD/blob/main/images/encodecmd.png)

 # EncodeCMD
-This program encodes a given input file using randomly generated keys and writes the result to an output file.
+Python script encodes a given input file using randomly generated keys and writes the result to an output file.
 The encoding algorithm replaces each alphabetical letter in the input file with a unique string of 6 lowercase letters.
 Non alphabetical characters are left as is.

 ## Disclaimer